The Spread of International Landcare – A timeline of change

 2004 Jim Moseley, Secretary USDA visits Australia to examine Landcare.
 Toowoomba’s James McKee completes US speaking tour

 2006 Melbourne International Landcare conference attracts 85 delegates from overseas; special thanks to SILC, which inter alia organised tours for them interstate and in Victoria.
-AusAID, ICRAF, Crawford Fund, with PwC and LAL support, finance Melbourne master class –involves Fiji, Kenya, Nauru, Philippines, Puerto Rico, South Africa, Solomons, Sri Lanka, Tanzania, Tonga, Uganda, UK, USA.
-Organised by Rob Youl (then LAL) and Sue Marriott; training led by Julian Prior (UNE).
+AusAID, International Council for Research in Agroforestry (ICRAF), Crawford Fund, with PwC and Landcare Australia (LA) support, finance Melbourne master class –involves Fiji, Kenya, Nauru, Philippines, Puerto Rico, South Africa, Solomons, Sri Lanka, Tanzania, Tonga, Uganda, UK, USA.
+Organised by Rob Youl (then LA) and Sue Marriott; training led by Julian Prior (UNE).
 Ian Sauer (Tamar NRM) and Jerry Moles (Grayson Landcare, Virginia) form an inter-group partnership.
 Australian Landcare Sri Lanka post-tsunami project (Emma Bennett).
 Rotarian Bob Edgar starts to develop Tongan Landcare projects.
-Nick Edgar takes over NZLT from Don Ross.
+Nick Edgar takes over New Zealand Landcare Trust (NZLT) from Don Ross.
 SILC, Rob Youl publish eighth version of Landcare in Australia

 2007 – 2012 ALI funds overseas travel for eleven Landcarers to look at community activities and spread the concept of Landcare – countries visited: NZ, USA, Kenya/Uganda, South Korea, Sri Lanka.
 Philippines project funding from Australia ends, but project soon regroups as Landcare Foundation of the Philippines Islands (LFPI), with continuing Australian support led by Noel Vock and later Mary Johnson

 2011 Fiji (WWF, South Pacific Community).
 Global Landcare Alliance formed (initial members LI and ALI).
-South Africa, Crawford Fund, AusAID, ICRAF, ALI finance Uganda master class – involves Ethiopia, Kenya, Malawi, Rwanda, Tanzania, Uganda – Mary Johnson, Rowan Reid, Julian Prior, Theo Nabben and Rob Youl on training staff
+Republic of South Africa (RSA), Crawford Fund, AusAID, ICRAF, ALI finance Uganda master class – involves Ethiopia, Kenya, Malawi, Rwanda, Tanzania, Uganda – Mary Johnson, Rowan Reid, Julian Prior, Theo Nabben and Rob Youl on training staff

 2012 Rob Youl attends RSA LandCare conference at Maheking and links with various groups, in particular networks in Western Cape province.
 ALI salinity tour of Victoria for Thai departmental staff.
 Sydney conference –SILC fosters 13 delegates